flavienbwk/autoflow-standalone/README.md

 ## Very quick start

-:warning: This repo is made to run a standalone version of TiDB and Autoflow.
+:warning: **This repo is made to run a standalone version of TiDB and Autoflow.
 However, they didn't open-source the VECTOR() type in TiDB, making it impossible to run locally.
+They also use custom functions such as VEC_COSINE_DISTANCE, so don't hope you can replace it with MySQL 9 (which includes the VECTOR type).**

 Adapted commands from [official documentation for Docker deployment](https://tidb.ai/docs/deploy-with-docker):